 When playful footage of a jersey-clad Scott Morrison and 84-year-old World War II survivor Jane Malysiak rolling up their sleeves was broadcast across the country, Australians had every reason to be hopeful the coronavirus pandemic might be coming to an end.

 The prime minister declared it was a “historic day” for Australia as he “put his shoulder to the jab” to receive his first dose of the Pfizer vaccine on 21 February 2021.

-Flash forward two months, and the government’s grand vaccine rollout hadn’t exactly gone to plan.
+Flash forward, and the government’s grand vaccine rollout hasn’t exactly gone to plan.

 First, the government struggled to get its hands on vaccines, accusing the European Union of blocking the shipment of millions of AstraZeneca doses.
-Then, serious concerns were raised over the same vaccine when a 48-year-old woman died of a blood clot likely related to the jab.
+Then, it was advised those under 50 should not get the AstraZeneca shot following the confirmation of a link to very rare blood clots.

 The federal government not only revised its initial vaccination timeline, but scrapped it completely, and the states and territories have now started to go their own way.